koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/06_conclusions_and_future_developments.typ

 === Limitations and Boundary Conditions

-==== Model Dependency
-Results showed sensitivity to LLM choice and prompt engineering.
-Some responses that were misaligned with theoretical expectations highlight the need for robust prompt development processes.
+==== LLM Hallucination and Inconsistencies LLM-generated responses occasionally contained inaccuracies or inconsistencies, such as misreporting network adoption status.

+Another problem occurred when agents decided to adopt while providing reasoning that did not align with their decision.

+While these instances do not invalidate all decisions, they highlight the need for further research on mitigating hallucination effects and validating agent reasoning in GABMs.

 ==== Computational Constraints
 The resource-intensive nature of LLM-based agents limited simulation scale and replication frequency, affecting statistical power and exploration of large-scale phenomena.